Sunday, January 29, 2023

 We stopped in Demopolis to take pictures of the historic markers and buildings.

-Arrived around 1:40 at Renaissance Hotel in Mobile, checked in, and took our overnight bags to our room.
+We arrived at the Renaissance Hotel in Mobile around 1:40, checked in, and took our overnight bags to our room.

 History Museum of Mobile

-We walked to the History Museum on the corner of Church and South Royal Street and bought tickets for the museum and for Colonial Fort Conde' which is atop the Mobile Bay Tunnel.
-We walked through Mardi Gras Park stopping to take pictures of the markers and statues.
+We walked to the History Museum on the corner of Church and South Royal Street and bought tickets for the museum and Colonial Fort Conde, which is atop the Mobile Bay Tunnel.
+We then walked through Mardi Gras Park, stopping to take pictures of the markers and statues.

 Mardi Gras Park

-We ate supper at Loda Bier Garden around 5:18 PM we both ordered a hamburger with lettuce, tomatoes, pickles, and Onion on a soft bun with fries, located at the intersection of Dauphin and Joachim Street.
+We ate supper at Loda Bier Garden around 5:18 P.M.
+We ordered a hamburger with lettuce, tomatoes, pickles, onion, and a soft bun with fries at the intersection of Dauphin and Joachim Street.

 Loda Bier Garden

-By this time it was getting dark so we walked back to the hotel.
+It was getting dark, so we returned to the hotel.

 Day 2, Monday, October 10, 2022